Forward-Operators/prr/README.md

 Welcome to **prr - The Prompt Runner**!

 **prr** is a simple toolchain designed to help you run prompts across multiple Large Language Models (LLMs), whether they are hosted locally or accessible through APIs.
-Easily refine your parameters, prompts and model choices to achieve the best results while itearting smoothly with quick feedback loop.
+Easily refine your parameters, prompts and model choices to achieve the best results while iterating smoothly with a quick feedback loop.

 **prr** is released as an open-source project under the MIT License.